Biceps Tendonitis - Tendonopathy

-- Arthroscopic tenotomy of the long head of the biceps in the treatment of RCT tears: clinical and radiographic results of 307 cases
+- Arthroscopic tenotomy of the long head of the biceps in the treatment of rotator cuff tears: clinical and radiographic results of 307 cases.

-- Clinical results of arthroscopic tenotomy of the long head of the biceps brachii in full thickness RCT tears w/o repair: 40 cases
+- [Clinical results of arthroscopic tenotomy of the long head of the biceps brachii in full thickness rotator cuff tears without repair: 40 cases].

 - Patient acceptance of long head of biceps brachii tenotomy.